Del-S/issues/README.md

 #### Issue 249988437

 Steps:
-1) Navigate from Second Fragment to Child nav graph (with non-nullable parameters).
+1) Navigate from FirstFragment to Child nav graph (with non-nullable parameters).
-2) Navigate to Third fragment using SafeArgs and the app crashes.
+2) Navigate to ThirdFragment using SafeArgs and the app crashes.

 Crash log: